NikolajMalisch/NikolajMalisch/README.md

 About me

-Hi, I'm Nikolaj, a DevOps Engineer with a 12-month full-time training in Cloud Computing and DevOps Engineering.
+Hi, I'm Nikolaj, a Junior DevOps Engineer with a 12-month full-time training in Cloud Computing and DevOps Engineering.

 I have a passion for programming and expertise in several programming languages, including Java, Golang, JavaScript, HTML, CSS, and Bash scripting.